faresbs/faresbs.github.io/_posts/2024-07-11-Rl-hands-on.md

 The agent has to decide between 4 actions: Right, Left, Bottom, or Up.

-As the agent observes the current state of the environment and chooses an action, the environment transitions to a new state and also returns a reward that indicates the consequences of the action.
+As the agent observes the current state of the environment and chooses an action, the environment transitions to a new state and returns a reward that indicates the consequences of the action.

 In this task, each time step incurs a -1 reward, unless the player steps into the cliff, which incurs a -100 reward.
-Getting to the target gives a +100 reward.
-Obviously, the goal is to get to the target point with more rewards.
+The goal is to get to the target point with more rewards.
 The space is represented by a 12 x 4 grid (48 observations) with 3 x 12 + 1 possible states.
 The agent observes the position from the environment and chooses an action from 4 possible actions.

 You can learn more about it here: